Leica M3: Film transport

 The Leica IIIf and its predecessors had used a knob to advance the film.
 For fear of tearing the film, early M3s had a double stroke advance lever, like the Neoca 2s would.
 Later models (from model no 919 251) had single-stroke levers, which quickened up operation of the camera.
 Another type of variation is in the film pressure plate used.
 Early models used a glass plate to keep the film flat, whereas later models used a metal plate.

 Loading of the film is done by removing the bottom plate, like on the Leica II and III series.
 A door flap on the rear of the camera can be raised, allowing for easier access to the film, thereby overcoming a problem associated with these earlier screw-lens-type Leicas.
 The film is inserted from the bottom of the camera after the user has pre-attached the leading end to the take-up spool.
 Special cassettes were also available.

 Shutter

 Speed shutter dial, advance lever with shutter button, and frame counter.

 Previous screw mount Leicas used two separate shutter speed dials for slow and fast speeds (the fast speed dial on top of the camera rotated during firing).
 The M3 combined slower and faster speeds and the dial does not rotate during firing.
 Supposedly, this reduces vibrations in the camera.
 Early models used a non-geometrical series of shutter speeds.
 On later models this became the international standard of 1s to 1/1000s.
+It is possible to set the camera to any intermediate speed between 1 second and 1/8 and between 1/15 and 1/30 as well as between 1/50 and 1/1000 of a second.
+It is not possible to use intermediate speeds between 1/8 and 1/15 or 1/30 and 1/50 because each full stop utilises a different gearing mechanism.